 In 10 minutes you can visibly brighten dull complexion, diminish signs of hyperpigmentation, and restore radiance.
 This peel has cream-like texture and is designed with glycolic acid, which exfoliates and brightens.
 While papaya enzymes brighten skin and minimize pores, Caudelie’s exclusive ingredient Viniferine reduces dark spots, evens out skin tone and has powerful skin lightening and brightening properties.

-This radiance-boosting and skin renewal peel is designed for all skin types, and recommended to be used twice a week.
-It is great for diminishing visible dark spots, improving skin’s texture and tone, and promoting radiance.
+This radiance-boosting and skin renewal peel is designed for all skin types, and for best results should be used twice a week.
+Overall, it is great for diminishing visible dark spots, improving skin’s texture and tone, and promoting radiance.

 Dr. Dennis Gross Clinical Grade IPL Dark Spot Correcting Serum